Krasen007/AutoSearcherExtention/README.md

 Tested on Vivaldi Browser.

 ## Credits:
-Main programming: Krasen Ivanov 2019
+Main programming: Krasen Ivanov 2019.
-Icon pack made by Freepik from www.flaticon.com and is licensed by CC 3.0 BY
+Icon pack made by Freepik from www.flaticon.com and is licensed by CC 3.0 BY.

+### Stuff I want to implement:
+Ability to add and remove custom sites to search within.
+Auto add copied text from the clipboard and search.